Home | Audio | DIY | Guitar | iPods | Music | Brain/Problem Solving | Links| Site Map

 - Here are some Critical Listening Basics that you may want to use when listening to audio.

-Improving AC Noise, AC Cords and System Grounds
+Improving the AC Experience by Decreasing AC Noise, Using Quality AC Cords and Taking Advantage of System Grounds

 - Never bundle speaker cables, interconnects, or AC power cables.
 Bundling creates serious grunge.
 If you must run wires parallel for more than a foot, separate them by 6" or more.
 Wires that cross at 45° or more can touch without any sonic degradation.